How it works

 No. WORDBANK is built so that even a fully compromised team key cannot steal or destroy what matters.
 The following are structurally impossible — enforced by contract code, not by anyone's promise:

-- Cannot shorten the liquidity lock — it can only be strengthened.
+- Cannot pull the pool liquidity — it is locked on UNCX.

 - Cannot rig the daily draw — words and prize are chosen by blockchain randomness, never by a person.